Originally published EV Obsession.

 Elon is Iron Man.

-But that doesn’t mean he can’t be idolized a bit.
+The humility doesn’t mean Elon can’t be idolized a bit.
 The man has inspired a generation or five.
 He has achieved several things that all but a small minority thought were practically impossible.
 He has made a million, turned that into a billion, and then turned that into $10.8 billion.
 Robert Downey Jr. shadowed him in order to get into character for Tony Stark, Iron Man.
 His accomplishments are worth celebrating.
 He’s worth celebrating.